nushell/nushell.github.io/book/dataframes.md

 ```

 As you can see, the aggregate function computes the sum for those columns where
 a sum makes sense.
-You can select the columns you want by using the `select`
+If you want to filter out the text column, you can select
-command
+the columns you want by using the `select` command

 ```
 $df | dataframe aggregate sum | dataframe select [int_1 int_2 float_1 float_2]